laxmankrishnamurti/System-Design/02-(Micro-Frontends)/M-02(Module Bundler)/Micro-Frontend Bundlers/01-Webpack/02-Documentation/01-Guides/06-Development/development.md

 **Why we are using express here?**

 Because _webpack-dev_ is a kind of middleware which require a server to use them.
-Because only server has the capabilities to use a middleware and serve files accoding to the configuration.
+Because only server has the capabilities to use a middleware and serve files according to the configuration.

 ```bash
 npm install --save-dev express webpack-dev-middleware